haz3141/burger-eater-app/README.md

 ## Getting Started

-Simply head over to the live deployment at:
+Simply follow the steps below to get a local build running or head over to the live deployment at:

 https://sleepy-scrubland-81057.herokuapp.com/